Host a Social Work Student

 - 16 hours/week, starting in late September and ending in early June (500 hours total).

-- 1 hour of supervision/week with qualified Field Instructor (qualifications below).
+- 1 hour of supervision/week with qualified Field Instructor (see qualifications below).

-- Site visits at the end of Fall and Spring Term with the student, Field Liaison, and Field Instructor (Task Supervisor, if applicable).
+- End of term site visits with the Student, Field Liaison, and Field Instructor (Task Supervisor, if applicable).

 Qualifications for Field Agencies

 - Respond to the needs of the community and consistently accept the purposes, values, ethics and methods of social work.